getporter/proposals/pep/005-mixins-are-bundles.md

 > I want to be able to verify that the mixins in a bundle came from their stated source.

 Right now, we communicate the name of the mixins included in a bundle, and it is up to the user to decide if the bundle was built securely and actually contains the correct version of the stated mixins.
-A bundle author could use an arbitrary binary named after the mixin mixin, and the end-user couldn't tell the difference.
+A bundle author could use an arbitrary binary named after the mixin, and the end-user couldn't tell the difference.
 End-users should be able to inspect a bundle, verifying the mixins source and signatures, before running it.

 #### Secure Distribution